Heatblur-Simulations/f-4e-manual/src/systems/utility.md

 purpose is to release the receptacle from the boom in the event of a manual refueling cycle (one in which the boom operator cannot force a disconnect remotely), or perform a disengagement on demand based on flight conditions or emergency situation.
-Pressing the ARRB will disengage the boom, and illuminate the DISENGAGED lamp.
+Pressing the button will disengage the boom, and illuminate the DISENGAGED lamp.

 ### AIR REFUEL RECPT Circuit Breaker